CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

         - **Description**: Export all the Journal Entries as PDF or CSV file.
         - **Primary actor(s)**:  User, Paid User
         - **Main success scenario**:
-        1. The user selects a highlighted date that already has a journal entry
-        2. The user clicks the export button.
+        1. The user clicks on the export button
-        2. The chatbot asks for the preferred export format PDF or CSV.
+        2. The pop up asks for the preferred export format PDF or CSV.
         3. The user selects a format.
         4. The download url link is copied to user's clipboard.
         - **Failure scenario(s)**:
-        - 2a.
+        - 1a.
 User clicks the Export button, but nothing happens.
             - 2a1.
 The system displays an error message & prompts the user to try again.
         - 4a.
 The url of the download is not copied to clipboard
             - 4a1.
 The system displays the error message and prompts the user to try again